Web Applications

 • Validate using validator:

-• Open the file using your browser of choice.
+• Open the file using a web browser.

 Warning